 - Shorten the sensor band away from the patient.
-Do not cut the sensor band while on the patient, and do not cut any other part of the sensor. - Attach the sensor band to the patient with the print facing out. - Do not over-tighten the sensor band, as pressure can be transferred to the baby. - 3 Affix the sensor to the patient in the chosen location.
+Do not cut the sensor band while on the patient, and do not cut any other part of the sensor. - Attach the sensor band to the patient with the print facing out. - Do not over-tighten the sensor band, as pressure can be transferred to the baby. - 3.
+Affix the sensor to the patient in the chosen location.

-Cerebral Use (figure 13-11): Select the site on the forehead above the eyebrow and just below the hairline where the sensors will be linearly aligned.
+Cerebral Use (Figure 13-11 on page 226): Select the site on the forehead above the eyebrow and just below the hairline where the sensors will be linearly aligned.